-The successive dog legs at holes 3 and 4 require accurate driving, and then reward success with teasing approaches to firm greens with plenty of slope, and which are not easy to hold...
+- The successive dog legs at holes 3 and 4 require accurate driving, and then reward success with teasing approaches to firm greens..

-And the par 5 ninth hole demands 2 accurate woods, and then a flip to a green sitting in the hillside over a dip that I daresay could get a little damp at times....
+- And the par 5 ninth hole demands two accurate woods, and then a flip to a green sitting in the hillside over a dip..

-In the back nine holes 12 & 13 are up and back par 4's with a creek running down the middle, and thus in play on the left side on both holes.
+In the back nine holes 12 & 13 are up and back par 4's with a creek running down the middle, and in play left on both holes.

-Both are very tight with strong right to left sloped fairways pushing everything to the creek
+Both are tight tee shots with right to left sloped fairways pushing everything to the creek

 And both have appealing green complexes to finish..

-The 'piece de resistance' at "Le Betulle" however is definitely the snaking par 5 16th hole.
+The 'piece de resistance' at "Le Betulle" however is definitely the snaking par 5 sixteenth hole.

-The tee shot is slightly uphill toward a gap in the tree line, and must avoid some bunkering on the right.
+The tee shot is slightly uphill toward a gap in the tree line and needs to avoid some bunkering right.

-A well struck shot will be rewarded with a view between the trees, and down a narrow tree lined valley to a quite lovely green setting below.
+A well struck shot will be rewarded with a view between the trees and down a narrow tree lined valley to a lovely green setting below.

-However the journey is not quite over yet - with a significant carry over rocks, and rough terrain to be negotiated by the 2nd shot,
+However the journey is not quite over yet- with a significant carry over rocks, and rough terrain needing to be negotiated by the second shot,

 The long hitter can take on more rough to get close to the green, while the more conservative approach would be just to hit the lower fairway

-It really is a good hole, and one I want to play again one day!
+It really is a good hole, and one I want to play again!

 Other Courses in the Area

-Golf Club Biella is one hour from Turin, and golfers would consider playing at Circolo Golf Torino - site of the recent Italian Open
+Golf Club Biella is one hour from Turin, and golfers would consider playing at Circolo Golf Torino - host to numerous Italian Opens

-And Lake Como is also 2 hours away, and courses like Villa D'Este, and Menaggio & Cadenabbia should not be missed.
+And Lake Como is also just two hours away, and courses like Villa D'Este, and Menaggio & Cadenabbia should not be missed.